 - Combat Aestheticist: The Eldar as a whole boast that other species "know the science of war, but not the art."
 The Dark Eldar take this further and try to make spectacular, hilarious or daring kills to win kudos.

 - Defector from Decadence: The surviving Eldar are all over the map on this one.
 The Craftworld Eldar and Exodites rejected their ancestors' decadence for the discipline of The Path or a simpler existence on a Maiden World, respectively.
 The Dark Eldar avert this by willingly continuing the lifestyle that led to the Fall, only modified enough to save their own souls.
-Corsairs walk a line between these extremes, and live lavish and hedonistic lives, but not to the extent of the Dark Eldar.
+Corsairs walk a line between these extremes, tending to live lavish and hedonistic lives while not going to the extent of the Dark Eldar.